-Bhalukpong - This is a small town located beside Kameng river in the West Kameng district.
+Bhalukpong - This is a small town located beside the Kameng River in the West Kameng district.
 This is a place famous for its captivating natural view.
-The mystic dense forests, the presence of Kameng river and the surrounding Himalayan range - all these are just unmatched and makes it a true haven for the nature lovers.
-Apart from the abundance of natural beauty which the place offers to the guests, one might see the ruins of the historical Bhalukpong fort here.
-The fort was made by King Bhaluka and testifies the glorious past of the region.
+The mystic dense forests, the presence of the Kameng river and the surrounding Himalayan range - all these are just unmatched and make it a true haven for nature lovers.
+Apart from the abundance of natural beauty which the place offers to the guests, one might see the ruins of the historical Bhalukpong Fort here.
+The fort was made by King Bhaluka and testifies to the glorious past of the region.
 Though it’s ramshackle but enough to create a picture of its historical significance.

-Tipi Orchidarium - This is one of the finest and also the largest orchid centers in the country.
-The center houses more than 50000 orchids.
+Tipi Orchidarium - This is one of the finest and also the largest orchid centres in the country.
+The centre houses more than 50000 orchids.
 This orchidarium is the main attraction of Tipi which is just 5 km from Bhalukpong on the way to Tawang.
-This center is situated very close to the banks of Bharali river (also known as Kameng River).
-One of the prime attractions in the center is the glass house which showcases a large number of orchids blooming in the hanging baskets and pots.
+This centre is situated very close to the banks of the Bharali River (also known as the Kameng River).
+One of the prime attractions in the centre is the glass house which showcases a large number of orchids blooming in the hanging baskets and pots.

-Bomdila - Located at the height of nearly 7300 feet this small paradise is the headquarter of the West Kameng district.
+Bomdila - Located at a height of nearly 7300 feet this small paradise is the headquarter of the West Kameng district.
 The distance from Bhalukpong is 110 km.
 Bomdila is famous for its eye-catching beauty.
-Blessed with a spectacular view of the Himalayan peaks and range, this place has attracted people not only from India but across the world too.
+Blessed with a spectacular view of the Himalayan peaks and ranges, this place has attracted people not only from India but across the world too.

 Bomdila Monastery was founded in the year 1965.
 It is a very sacred place for the followers of Mahayana Buddhism.

 Craft Centre and Ethnographic Museum - The place portrays the picture of the life of local inhabitants.
-The center is especially famous for the carpets and masks.
+The centre is especially famous for the carpets and masks.

 Dirang - It is 42 km from Bomdila.
 This scenic village entertains visitors with the pleasing beauty of nature.
 The attractions at Dirang include

-The national research center on Yak – It is a place tourists love to visit.
+The national research centre on Yak – Is a place tourists love to visit.
 One can spot different varieties of yak here.
-As far s the conservation of this animal is concerned, this center has been doing a splendid job.
+As far s the conservation of this animal is concerned, this centre has been doing a splendid job.

 Hot Water Spring – Dirang is famous for its hot water spring.
-The water is regarded as conducive to cure skin problems.
+The water is regarded as conducive to curing skin problems.

 Kalachakra Gumpha – A very old ( nearly 500 years) monastery and must visit for those who love to spend time in Dirang.

-The land has got few other monasteries in and around namely Taktsang monastery, Urgelling monastery etc.
+The land has got a few other monasteries in and around namely Taktsang Monastery, Urgelling Monastery etc.

-Festivals of Tawang - The festivals of Tawang attracts people from all over the world.
+Festivals of Tawang - The festivals of Tawang attract people from all over the world.
 Locals enjoy and participate in the celebration.
-The Losar festival happens in the month of January.
-It is a 15 days long festival and the general atmosphere at that time in the monastery and the town is quite fascinating.
-This is actually the celebration of the Tibetan New Year.
+The Losar festival happens in January.
+It is a 15-day long festival and the general atmosphere at that time in the monastery and the town is quite fascinating.
+This is the celebration of the Tibetan New Year.
 Another festival which is celebrated here is Torgya.
 This is a festival of the celebration of the good over evil.
 It is a 3-day long festival.
-Few other festivals also take place here such as Saka-Dawa, Lhabab duechen etc.
+A few other festivals also take place here such as Saka-Dawa, Lhabab duechen etc.

-Sangetsar Lake - Surrounded by the great Himalaya this is one of the most beautiful high altitude lakes in India.
-Apart from the visual treat, it is considered as very holly by the Buddhists.
-The lake is known as Madhuri lake after the shooting of Bollywood hit movie Koyla where Madhuri Dixit played the lead role and performed a dance number beside the lake.
+Sangetsar Lake - Surrounded by the great Himalayas this is one of the most beautiful high-altitude lakes in India.
+Apart from the visual treat, it is considered very holy by the Buddhists.
+The lake is known as Madhuri Lake after the shooting of the Bollywood hit movie Koyla where Madhuri Dixit played the lead role and performed a dance number beside the lake.
 The beauty of this lake is breathtaking.

-Sela pass - Located at a distance of 78 km from Tawang this pass connects Tawang to Rest of the country.
+Sela Pass - Located at a distance of 78 km from Tawang this pass connects Tawang to the rest of the country.
 It is situated at a height of nearly 14000 feet.
-Sela pass offers a stunning view of the surroundings.
+Sela Pass offers a stunning view of the surroundings.

 The capital of Arunachal Pradesh.
 This small town is known for its Picture Postcard kind of landscape and its historical significance.
-It is located at the Papum Pare district of the State.
+It is located in the Papum Pare district of the State.

 Ita Fort - A fine example of Brick made forts in India. it is situated at the heart of the capital.
 The popular notion is the city derived its name from this fort.
 The fort was built by one of the Jitari dynasty kings called Ramachandra.